The Emergence of Decentralized Finance

 ⇒ Permissionless — There is no restriction to entry in the network, anyone in the world can have access to & be a part of the blockchain.
 Unlike the current financial system, wealth, location & status are not the prohibiting factors.

 ⇒ Trustless — A central authority is not required to validate transactions on the network.
 All the participating nodes do this job whereas central banks, governments & certain authorized financial entities only perform these functions in the current financial system.
-No wonder among the different sectors of the global economy, Financial services are the least trusted one by the people.
+No wonder among the different sectors of the global economy, financial services are the least trusted one by the people.

 ⇒ Transparent — Since the blockchain is a public network, the transactions are public and easily auditable which brings a layer of transparency to the process.
-In the central financial system, nothing is open to the public & accountability process is shady at best.
+In the central financial system, nothing is open to the public & the accountability process is shady at best.

 ⇒ Censorship Resistant — For the decentralized networks, no one party, entity or node can invalidate transactions, reverse changes or shut down the network entirely.
 In a centralized financial system, like the one we have currently, the governments have the power to manipulate it which can have devastating effects on the financial markets & the lives of the people.

 ⇒ Programmable — Developers can program business logic into low cost and interoperable financial services.
 Rather than implementing a whole new system, technology can be deployed in intuitive ways to solve the problems.
-The current systems employ tardy & cumbersome processes which are difficult to rewrite & expensive to replace.
+The current systems employ tardy & cumbersome processes that are difficult to rewrite & expensive to replace.

 Impacts of Decentralized Finance